mkloubert/SimpleGallery/README.md

 ### Includes

-By default you can copy or link a file called `sgInclude.php` to the directory where the gallery script is included.
+By default you can copy or link a file called `sgInclude.php` to the directory where the gallery script is stored / linked.

 These files are included BEFORE app class is initialized and AFTER config files were loaded.